I. Firearms Eligible for Registration

 - Keeps the firearm in a securely locked box, secured container, or in a location which a reasonable person would believe to be secure; or

-- Carries the firearm on his person or within such close proximity that he can readily retrieve and use it as if he carried it on his person.
+- Carries the firearm on his person or within such close proximity that he can readily retrieve and use it as if he carried it on his person, provided, that the firearm is entirely hidden from view from of the public.

 - A person who violates subsection (b) of this section is guilty of criminally negligent storage of a firearm and, except as provided in paragraph (ii) of this subsection, shall be fined not more than $1,000, imprisoned not more than 180 days, or both.